 The principal said what these children faced in society was disgraceful.
 "The kind of discrimination and stereotyping that these children deal with is awful.
-They have constantly been told to go study in their own space and not enter urban, main"The kind of discrimination and stereotyping that these children deal with is awful.
+They have constantly been told to go study in their own space and not enter urban, mainstream localities," he said.

+"The kind of discrimination and stereotyping that these children deal with is awful.
 They have constantly been told to go study in their own space and not enter urban, mainstream localities"